-MKT P935/939 Advertising and Communications
+Advertising and Communications

-This course provides an in-depth review of the theory and practice in marketing communication, embracing advertising, sales promotion and public relations.
-Topics covered are: The communication process; communication strategies in marketing; advertising, planning and budgeting; media planning, scheduling and evaluation; message design and execution; advertising research; sales promotion theory and practice; public relations theory and practice.
+The communication process; communication strategies in marketing; advertising planning and budgeting; media planning; scheduling and evaluation; message design and execution; advertising research; sales promotion theory and practice; public relations theory and practice.

-MKT P936/940 International Business-to-Business Marketing
+International Business-to-Business Marketing

-This course explores business-to-business marketing issues in an international context.
-The course focuses on how the firm establishes and develops positions in relation to other firms through long-lasting business relationships.
-Throughout the course, the traditional explanations of marketing in a business-to-business context are challenged and a new perspective is offered for analysis.
-Topics covered are: the network perspective to international marketing; the management of innovation between firms.
+The course focuses on how the firm establishes and develops position in relation to other firms through long-lasting business relationships.
+The traditional explanations of marketing in a business-to-business context are challenged and a new perspective is offered for analysis.
+Topics covered are: the network perspective to international marketing; the management of innovation in firms.

-MKT P937/941 Marketing Research
+Marketing Research

-The objectives of this course are to introduce students to the principles of research in marketing.
-The topics covered include quantitative and qualitative approaches to research; multivariate data analysis; reliability and validity in measurement; survey research; questionnaire design; sampling; attitude scales; case study research; focus group research; new product development and testing; advertising research and corporate image research.
+Quantitative and qualitative approaches to research; multivariate data analysis; reliability and validity in measurement; survey research; questionnaire design; sampling; attitude scales; case study research; focus group research; new product development and testing; advertising research and corporate image research.

-MKT P938/942 International Marketing Strategy
+International Marketing Strategy

-This course examines the strategic issues arising in the management of the firm's international marketing operations.
-Topics include: strategies of the company in international markets; the decision to internationalise; emerging theories of international marketing; the role of international marketing in the firm and the strategic options for the firm in international markets; deciding which markets to enter; how the company enters international markets; developing the international marketing programme for consumer products, industrial products and services, and implementing and controlling the international marketing programme.
+Strategies of the company in international markets; the decision to internationalise; emerging theories of international marketing; the role of international marketing in the firm and the strategic options for the firm in international markets; deciding which markets to enter; how the company enters international markets; developing the international marketing programme for consumer products, industrial products and services, and implementing and controlling the international marketing programmes.